sshao2013/fakepageforhrfh/files/eventinfo.md

 ## Venue

-The hackathon will take place in the Pankhurst building at the University of Manchester.
+The hackathon will be held in the Christabel Pankhurst Building at the University of Manchester, located on Dover Street in Manchester (M13 9PS).

 ## Accommodation

 Participants will be expected to pay for and arrange their own accommodation during the hackathon.
 A limited number of bursaries maybe available.

 ## Meals
-Refreshments or lunch
+We will provide refreshments and lunch for all attendees each day of the hackathon.
+If you have any specific dietary requirements or allergies, please let us know in advance so we can make the necessary arrangements.

 ## What will I need to bring or arrange in advance?